pt13762104/Deepseek-R1-FAQ/README.md

 ## 0) How do you actually run R1?
 Use [Ollama](https://ollama.com) if you want a simple setup.
 Be sure to pull the `deepseek-r1:671b` model.
 You can always download quants and run them using [llama-server](https://github.com/ggerganov/llama.cpp).
 ## 1) I have 96/128GB RAM.
 Can I run Deepseek R1?
-To an extent, yes, you actually can (with small quants).
+To an extent, yes, you actually can (with small quants e.g. IQ1, Q2, etc...).
 The experience is nowhere near "great" (1t/s!), but you can if you allow data to be loaded from disk.
 See https://www.reddit.com/r/LocalLLaMA/comments/1idseqb/deepseek_r1_671b_over_2_toksec_without_gpu_on/.
 Use a disk that's as fast as possible.
 ## 2) Are distilled models "R1"?
 No.
 ## 3) What are the system requirements?